soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/create-and-manage-inactive-mailboxes.md

 ### Step 2: Delete the mailbox

 After the mailbox is placed on hold or an Office 365 retention policy is applied to it, the next step is to delete the mailbox.
-The best way to delete a mailbox is to delete the corresponding Office 365 user account in the Office 365 admin center.
+The best way to delete a mailbox is to delete the corresponding Office 365 user account in the Microsoft 365 admin center.
 For information about deleting Office 365 user accounts, see [Delete a user from your organization](https://support.office.com/article/d5155593-3bac-4d8d-9d8b-f4513a81479e).

 > [!NOTE]
 > You can also delete the mailbox by using the **Remove-Mailbox** cmdlet in Exchange Online PowerShell.
 For more information, see [Delete or restore user mailboxes in Exchange Online](https://go.microsoft.com/fwlink/?linkid=856287).